-Located in Flat Rock NC, just past the Carl Sandburg Historical Home, a granite dome protrudes from the forest by the name of Tater Knob.
+Located in Flat Rock, North Carolina, just past the Carl Sandburg Historical Home, a granite dome protrudes from the forest by the name of Tater Knob.
 Tater Knob was first climbed in 1965 by Steve Longenecker, Bob Watts, and Robert John Gillespie.
-They renamed Tater Knob to “Gilbert’s Rock” after asking local resident and owner, Frank Gilbert, if they could climb it.
+They renamed Tater Knob “Gilbert’s Rock” after asking local resident and owner, Frank Gilbert, if they could climb it.
 Frank said, “sure” and the trio hiked in and gazed up at the steep slab.

 Because of the lack of cracks to place protection, the team wondered how they were going to protect themselves as they climbed.
-Using traditional North Carolina ethics, the team placed bolts into the rock face as they ascended, which they would clip a carabiner to and then clip the rope to for protection aginst a fall.
+Using traditional North Carolina ethics, the team placed bolts into the rock face as they ascended, which they would clip a carabiner to and then clip the rope to for protection against falls.
 This route became known as the Bolt Route.
 There are now six established routes located on the main face of Gilbert’s.
-These routes include Gil 1, Gil 2, Sour Milk, Hole in Four, the Monarch Crack and the Bolt Route.
+These include Gil 1, Gil 2, Sour Milk, Hole in Four, the Monarch Crack, and the Bolt Route.

 Also at Gilbert’s are several unnamed top rope possibilities from the anchor bolts on the top of the cliff.
 Due to Gilbert’s size, the cliff is considered “climbed out," meaning all possible routes have been discovered and climbed.

 Scheduling and Use

-Gilbert’s Rock is currently used by roughly 25 camps, outdoor education groups, schools, and universities in the Hendersonville, Asheville & Brevard areas.
+Gilbert’s Rock is currently used by roughly 25 camps, outdoor education groups, schools, and universities in the Hendersonville, Asheville, and Brevard areas.
 It is privately owned by the Falling Creek family who has continued to allow area camps and organizations to use Gilbert’s.

 Gilbert’s Rock Usage Guidelines

 If you are a camp or organization looking to use Gilbert’s Rock, you must contact Ben Williams at Falling Creek for scheduling and policies regarding use.
 Individuals are not allowed to climb at Gilbert’s.
 Climbing at Gilbert’s is a privilege and we must respect the wishes of the land owner.